“Do it yourself” is the motto

 Cooking course with overnight stay

-- The cooks of the Schwanen Biohotel in Bizau, Bregenzerwald are proud to offer a “Wilde Weiber” cooking course once per year.
-The course takes place from 14 – 17 April 2019 and features grandma’s recipes, spelt bread baking, and meals prepared according to Hildegard von Bingen’s principals.
+- The cooks, Michael and Franziska, from the Schwanen Biohotel in Bizau, Bregenzerwald are proud to offer a 2-day “Wilde Weiber” cooking course once per year.
+The course features grandma’s recipes, spelt bread baking, and meals prepared according to Hildegard von Bingen’s principals.
 Naturally, recipes are prepared exclusively with certified and seasonal organic ingredients.
-The cooking course incl. accommodation and half board costs from EUR 432 per person.

 “My wife is happiest with dough and flour!” says Reinhard Burtscher, speaking of his wife, Pauline